10 Things to Look for When Buying a Car in Denver, Colorado

 - Anti-lock Brakes

 Anti-lock brakes are now standard on all passenger vehicles produced as of the 2012 model year.
 An anti-lock braking system uses sensors to monitor the rotational speeds of the wheels when you hit the brakes.
 If a wheel locks up, the control unit of the system applies and releases braking pressure multiple times per second to assist with control of the car.
-Anti-lock brakes can be extremely beneficial on wet and slippery roads.
+Anti-lock brakes can be extremely beneficial on wet and slippery roads in preventing you from rear-ending another vehicle or hitting a pedestrian during winter driving conditions.

 - Engine Block Heater

 An engine block heater helps your car start and warm up faster in frigid temperatures, which is extremely handy in Colorado winter weather.
 This type of heater is also helpful in reducing cold-weather stress on the engine.
-The engine is comprised of metal parts that are designed to expand while the engine is on.
-If cold weather prevents expansion from occurring, damage can result; therefore, the pre-heating from the heater makes this damage less likely to occur.
+The engine consists of metal parts that are designed to expand while the engine is on.
+If cold weather prevents expansion from occurring, damage can result; therefore, the preheating from the heater makes this damage less likely to occur.

 - Forward-Collision Avoidance System